xflynx25/arduino-lmic-EU433support/doc/HOWTO-Manually-Configure.md

   };
 ```

+> [!NOTE]
+> Any manually configured board using SX126x transceivers will need
+> to use advanced configuration.
+At a minimum, `queryBusyPin(void)`
+> will need to be overridden to ensure the host is able to communicate
+> with the radio.

 ## HalConfiguration_t methods

 - `ostime_t setModuleActive(bool state)` is called by the LMIC to make the module active or to deactivate it (the value of `state` is true to activate).
 The implementation must turn power to the module on and otherwise prepare for it to go to work, and must return the number of OS ticks to wait before starting to use the radio.